-I grew up on this family homestead.
-My husband Bob and I purchased this part of the farm from my grandparents in 1983.
+I grew up on this family homestead and was gifted it from my parents in 1983.

 We raised our 17 children here on wholesome good food.
 We milked cows, raised our own eggs and fresh chicken, beef, turkey and pork.
 We canned, froze, dried, pickled and root cellared all that food every year.
 We made our own bread, yogurt, and much more over the years.